 3. Smokemasters Ribs N' Pollo.
 Your Facebook friends have spoken.
-Smokemasters has a 4.9 star review, which is pretty amazing.
+Smokemasters has 5 stars, which is pretty impressive.
 The menu includes rib tips and brisket, as well as chicken, which seems to be the star of the show.

 If you love Korean BBQ, or want to try something new, check out these restaurants.

 4. K-BBQ Factory.
-New to the scene, K-BBQ Factory is already a hit.
-I ate there a couple weeks ago, and was super impressed.
-The quality of the meats at K-BBQ is exemplary.
-I opted for the beef, and every bite melted in my mouth.
+K-BBQ Factory has proven to be a huge hit since it opened last year.
+The quality of their meatsis exemplary.
+When I eat there, I opt for the beef, and every bite melts in my mouth.
 This stop is a bit pricier, but it's worth every penny.